JaeryoungLee/JaeryoungLee.github.io/content/authors/admin/_index.md

 ## About Me

 Hello, my name is Jaeryoung Lee.
-I am Master's student in Aerospace Engineering at KAIST, South Korea.
+I am a Master's student studying Aerospace Engineering at KAIST, South Korea.
 My research interests include robotics, autonomous navigation and Bayesian Estimation.
 Currently, I research on Positing-Navigation-Timing (PNT) using Global Navigation Satellite System (GNSS) at the KAIST GNSS lab, led by Prof.Jiyun Lee.

 I am a PhD applicant for Fall 2025.